 Okay so this post is really about explaining things to people who think when you are divorced and you have children that you can get along.
 Let me start by saying that you can… IF both parties are willing.
 What some people want you to do or can’t accept is that if one parent is rude and disrespectful how you can co-parent in an acrimonious situation?

-I read this beautiful story circulating on Facebook a couple of weeks ago and like many of you, I was in awe.
-Such a beautiful woman and beautiful child.
+I read this beautiful story circulating on Facebook a couple of weeks ago about a woman praising her ex-boyfriend’s new girlfriend.
+They were all sitting there smiling.
+I was in awe.
+Such a beautiful woman and a beautiful child.
 They obviously liked each other.

 I thought…how wonderful.
 How perfect.
 How grown-up and mature.
 Let me recap in case you missed it.
 This woman was giving praise to her ex’s girlfriend.
 That is amazing!
 We should all give praise where praise is due.
 However, I think what the statement does is generalize.
 The assumption that it is the woman’s fault “Why do all these moms act so spiteful and jealous towards the other women?
 NO ONE said it was easy trying to be a mother to a kid you didn’t have.” or “Ladies, grow up and focus on being a good mom.
 Love more hate less!”